Board Chair, Patricof Co

 Patricof graduated from Emory University with a Bachelor of Arts in Psychology.
 He then attended the University of Southern California’s Master of Film Studies program.

 Boards and Advisory Roles

-Patricof is a member of the board of directors of the New York Economic Development Corporation, Hornblower Cruises, NEP Broadcasting, and Piano Media.
+Patricof is a member of the board of directors of Hornblower Cruises and NEP Broadcasting, and formerly served on the board of the New York Economic Development Corporation.
 He also serves as a Senior Advisor to Crestview Partners.